List of Underworld characters: Thomas

 Thomas is one of the surviving Vampire Elders in Underworld: Awakening and the father of David.
-According to David, his father was once a vampire who had "defended [his coven] with fire and steel, rather than hollow words", and that Selene reminds Thomas of the way he once was.
-He does not trust Selene, and openly discriminates against her daughter, Eve, who is a Hybrid.
-In contrast with his son, Thomas is a coward and ordered the coven to flee rather than fight, leaving David as de facto leader because of his demonstration of courage and intelligence, despite Thomas' status now as a coven Elder.
-His arrogance made him fail to realize the necessity of Selene's presence or what she has metamorphosed into, until she used her blood to resurrect David after he died from the critical injuries he received from Lycans.
+According to David, his father was once a Vampire who had "defended [his coven] with fire and steel, rather than hollow words", and that Selene reminds Thomas of the way he once was.
+He does not trust Selene and openly discriminates against her daughter, Eve, who is a Hybrid.
+In contrast with his son, Thomas is a coward and ordered the coven to flee rather than fight, leaving David as the de facto leader because of his demonstration of courage and intelligence, despite Thomas's status now as a Coven Elder.
+His arrogance made him fail to realize the necessity of Selene's presence or what she has metamorphosed into until she used her blood to resurrect David after he died from the critical injuries he received from Lycans.
 In Underworld: Blood Wars, Thomas is approached by Semira to petition the Vampire Council to grant Selene clemency in exchange for her help in training their Death Dealers.
 Thomas is successful, but Semira later frames Selene for murder and kidnaps her.
 Thomas helps David rescue Selene and orders his son to take Selene to the Nordic Coven.
 Thomas then battles both Semira and Varga before Semira kills him with a stab to the back of his head while he's distracted.
 Upon arrival at the Nordic Coven, David learns that Thomas once had a relationship with the Vampire Elder Amelia and he is their son as proven by blood memories left behind for him by Amelia.
 He is portrayed by Charles Dance.